Windows 10 editions: Organizational editions

 Enterprise LTSC (Long-Term Servicing Channel) is a long-term support variant of Windows 10 Enterprise, released every 2 to 3 years.
 Each release is supported with security updates for either 5 or 10 years after its release, and intentionally receives no feature updates.
 Some features, including the Microsoft Store and bundled apps, are not included in this edition.
 This edition was first released as Windows 10 Enterprise LTSB (Long-Term Servicing Branch).
-There are currently 4 releases of LTSC: one in 2015 (RTM), one in 2016 (version 1607), one in 2018 (labeled as 2019, version 1809), and one in 2021 (version 21H2).
+There are 4 releases of LTSC: one in 2015 (RTM), one in 2016 (version 1607), one in 2018 (labeled as 2019, version 1809), and one in 2021 (version 21H2).